dominikWin/TankGame/README.md

 ## Running

+For a executable for this game look under [releases](https://github.com/dominikWin/TankGame/releases)

 To run on a non-linux based operating system change LWJGLs native librarys to the folder with the operating systems name.

 TankGame was built to run on eclipse without any modification; No other IDEs were tested.